-Gross Negligence Penalties are penalties meant to punish taxpayers such as for their failure to report income or in claiming false credits.
-Depending on whether they are GST/HST, or Income Tax related, the penalty will add 25% or 50% to any balance owing.
+Gross Negligence Penalties are meant to penalize taxpayers for their failure to meet tax obligations such as not reporting income or claiming false credits.
+If the alleged tax avoidance or evasion is related to GST/HST the penalty is 25%.
+For income tax, 50% is applied to any balance owing.

-To issue a gross negligence penalty, the Canada Revenue Agency (“CRA”) must prove that taxpayers either knowingly made false statements or made those false statements under circumstances that amount to gross negligence.
+Technically, to uphold a gross negligence penalty, the Canada Revenue Agency (“CRA”) must prove that the taxpayer either knowingly made false statements or made those false statements under circumstances that amount to gross negligence.
+However, the onus to prove the application of the penalty is not truly enforced until the Tax Court appeal stage.
+In our experience, prior to that they are routinely applied based wholly or in part on factual assumptions.

 Gross Negligence Penalties – A Reverse Onus